PARENT CONSENT

 - Disclosure of personally identifiable information (PII) unless otherwise permitted.

-Additional information on the disclosure of PII is available in Student Records.
+Additional information on the disclosure of PII is available in Early Intervention Records.

-Written parental consent may be obtained on a paper copy of the form or via electronic signature within the Web IFSP system.
+Written parental consent may be obtained on a paper copy of the consent or via electronic signature within the data system.

 As long as a parent has the legal authority to make educational decisions for the child (married parents, divorced parents when each retains decision-making authority, etc.), the AEA must accept either parent's consent or revocation of consent.